 The Temple of Love is the most romantic spot, but it is kind of tucked into the end of the pathway and can bottleneck if others are walking by.

-They have an after hours fee of $250 but we have so much room to explore their grounds.
 The main gardens are seasonal, and may not have a lot of color during the winter but the back Family Gardens are cactus green year round.
-Plus string lights and a semi-private location = a win.
+I highly recommend the Wildflower Center for a pretty Central Austin proposal.